adreyfus-stripe/gcp-serverless-store/part-1-set-up-shop/README.md

-# Part 1 - Setup shop!
+# Part 1 - Set up shop!

 In this part you will learn how to use the Stripe Dashboard to create a basic product inventory.
 In our example we will use a fictional illustration studio that wants to license digital copies of their illustrations online.